 - As the effective date of the 20th edition is postponed to 1st October, any newly added guidelines to the 20th edition should be observed by 1st October 2022.

-- Those material deviating from the original 19th edition shall not be allowed with a grace period as the previous code was effective on 1st January 2019.
+- Those materials deviating from the original 19th edition shall not be allowed with a grace period as the previous code was effective on 1st January 2019.
 Whether or not a company decides to perform a recall of materials is the company’s decision on material management.
-Non-compliant materials found to be in external distribution after 1st August could potentially be a complaint case.
+Non-compliant materials found to be in external distribution after 1st October could potentially be a complaint case.

 - These are the step to make sure it is to be fair to those companies who have observed the 19th Edition since 2019 and also to those companies who have immediately taken action to stop the circulation of non-compliant materials once they understand more from the TTT session, with a rather soft landing of the implementation of the revised Code.